 Critics of the propitiation view passionately object to its cruel premise of an angry God punishing His innocent son for crimes we committed.
 The term “divine child abuse” isn’t thrown around lightly and it can and has distanced many people from the faith altogether.
-Although a critic’s emotional reaction is by no means a viable argument, they raise an objection that’s worth considering.

 On the other end, atheist critics raise objections of their own as they laugh and scoff at the idea of propitiation.